karjonas/thinkfan-tui/README.md

 Please report any issues you find at https://github.com/karjonas/thinkfan-tui/issues.
-If your laptop model is not in the list of tested laptop, feel free to test it add it to the list.
+If your laptop model is not in the list of tested laptops, feel free to test it add it to the list.
 Outputs from the `sensors -j` command are also appreciated for more test coverage on different laptops.